AblionGE/IntelligentAgents2015/deliberative/doc/report.md

       \caption{\it Number of states created (dashed) and visited (solid) for 1 agent depending on the number of task for \textit{Switzerland} map with a seed of $23456$.
 BFS is blue and AStar is red.}
 \end{figure}

 We have also tested from how many tasks the computation of the plan takes more than one minute.
-For the *BFS*, it is enough to have 8 tasks (around 65 seconds).
+For the *BFS*, from 8 tasks it takes more than one minute (around 65 seconds).
 Nevertheless, for the *A-star* algorithm, from 8 tasks, it takes a lot of time to compute the tree because of the sort done at each loop.

 ## Comments

 We can observe with these results that, as expected, the *A-star* algorithm is the best one and the *naive* one is the worst.
 Indeed, the heuristic function gives us a more optimal exploration of nodes while the *BFS* simply goes through nodes without considering any future profit.
-We also can note that the *BFS* is quite good because of the ordering of the successors when creating them.
-If we don't, the *BFS* will give a lower profit but still perform better than the naive algorithm because it considers taking more than one task at a time.
+We also can note that the *BFS* is quite good because of the ordering of successors when creating them.
+If we don't, the *BFS* will give a lower profit but still perform better than the naive algorithm because it considers taking more than one task at a time\footnote{We can also note that if the tree was not ordered for children of each node, the BFS could have a worst profit than the naive implementation (in a lucky case for the naive implementation).}.

 We also observe that the number of created and visited states is clearly lower with the *A-star* algorithm than with *BFS* which leads to a better time complexity for *A-star*.
 It is an expected result because *A-star* finds a goal state faster due to the heuristic function.
+But, in term of computation, for a lot of tasks, the computation of the $f(n)$ function will make *A-star* worst than *BFS*.

 # Conclusion
 In this assignment we had to find a good strategy for the states and their successors as well as for the heuristic function in the *A-star* algorithm.
 Another challenge was to implement the program in an efficient way to save space capacity and time during the optimal plan calculation.